KTLaRue/MYF_tech4SG/MapYourFood/README.md

 In styles:

 ← `home.css`: This manages the styles for the home page

 ← `map_style.css`: This manages the styles for finding stores near you and the google maps

 ← `style.css`: this adds general styling rules to the content.
 The CSS applies styles to the rest of the website.

+components hold all the node.js components for easy modularity and consistancy between pages

 ## how to run this project